TEALSK12/introduction-to-computer-science/lesson_11.md

 ## Instructor's Notes

 * Introductory discussion
-  * Review the concepts of "programs" and "programming languages" from previous lessons
+  * Review the definition of "program" from previous lessons
   * Points to mention
     * Point 1
     * Point 2